JamesZhang2/Instant-Messaging/INSTALL.md

 opam install -y opium
 ```

-You may need to install dependencies for the Opium package using `sudo apt install` or `opam install`.
+You may need to install dependencies for the Opium and Cryptokit packages using `sudo apt install` or `opam install`.

 ### Client